openEOPlatform/documentation/usecases/ard/index.md

 - SAR backscatter computation

 These processes also offer a number of parameters to customize the processing.
-There's also variants with a default parametrization that results in data that is compliant with CEOS CARD4L specifications https://ceos.org/ard/.
+There's also variants with a default parametrization that results in data that is compliant with [CEOS CARD4L specifications](https://ceos.org/ard/).

 We should note that these operations can be computationally expensive, so certainly affect overall processing time and cost of your final algorithm.
 Hence, make sure to make an informed decision when you decide to use these methods.

 **Examples:**

 * [SAR](./sar/index.md)
 * [Multi-Spectral Imagery](./msi/index.md)